ttmaroa/TINYMLs/README.md

 *   **Self-Healing:** If one node is damaged or tampered with, the swarm uses **Anomaly Detection** (Z-scores) to ignore the faulty data and keep the mission going.

 ### 4. Phase 3: Sustainability & Survival
 *   **The 'Golden Ratio':** We simulated a 24-hour solar cycle.
 Since these nodes live outside, they must balance 'Thinking Time' with 'Sleeping Time.'
+As you can see, running TinyML every 5 minutes on a small battery might lead to a deficit during the night.
+- **Strategy:** Your swarm logic should be **Event-Triggered**.
+Nodes sleep for 60 minutes normally, but if *one* node detects 'High Pollution', it sends a 'Wake Up' signal to its neighbors to increase their frequency to every 5 minutes until the threat passes.

 *   **Power Management:** We proved that a node can survive indefinitely on a 500mAh battery if it intelligently schedules its inferences based on environmental triggers.

 ### 5. Future Impact